-The Board will continue to work effectively with the Executive team in 2025 to ensure continued focus on and delivery of the Group's strategy to create sustainable long-term value for our shareholders.

-The Group's governance framework will be subject to continuous review to ensure it remains robust and facilitates effective decision making and appropriate Board oversight.
+The Court will continue to work effectively with the Executive team in 2025 to ensure continued focus on and delivery of the Group's strategy to create sustainable long-term value for our shareholders.
+The governance framework will be subject to continuous review to ensure it remains robust and facilitates effective decision making and appropriate Court oversight.

-2025 will see a refresh of our Group Strategy and the Board's focus will be on overseeing the effective execution of that strategy, the simplification and future proofing of the business model, and ensuring that the Company's purpose, values, strategy, and its culture remain aligned.
+2025 will see a refresh of our Group Strategy and the Court's focus will be on overseeing the effective execution of that strategy, the simplification and future proofing of the business model, and ensuring that the purpose, values, strategy, and culture remain aligned.